zhengqili/MegaDepth/README.md

 <img src="https://github.com/lixx2938/MegaDepth/blob/master/demo_img/demo_4.jpg" width="300"/> <img src="https://github.com/lixx2938/MegaDepth/blob/master/demo_img/demo_4.png" width="300"/>

 #### Dependencies:
-* The code was written in Pytorch and Python 2.7, but it should be easy to adapt it to Python 3 version if needed.
+* The code was written in Pytorch 0.2 and Python 2.7, but it should be easy to adapt it to Python 3 and latest Pytorch version if needed.
 * You might need skimage, h5py libraries installed for python before running the code.

 #### Single-view depth prediction on any Internet photo: